School of Nursing

 The Traditional Baccalaureate Degree is well-suited to the student seeking a first degree in nursing.
 The Traditional program provides learning opportunities for undergraduate students in a variety of classroom and clinical settings that prepare students to take the National Council Licensure Examination for Registered Nurses (NCLEX-RN) to secure licensure as a professional registered nurse.
 Earning a Bachelor of Science degree (BS) in nursing from Idaho State University requires students to earn 120 credits that are completed over a minimum of four years.
 Students take general education and nursing prerequisite courses their first two years at the university.

 Fifty (50) students are admitted in the spring cohort and fifty (50) students are admitted in the fall cohort every year.
 This dual application process assures students will have access to smaller class sizes and greater opportunity to participate in clinical experiences.
-Please see the School of Nursing website at http://www.isu.edu/nursing/programs/traditional-bachelor-of-science-in-nursing/ for details.
+Students are encouraged to work with academic advisors to ensure they are ready to apply.
+Please see the School of Nursing website for details.

-FALL COHORT: The fall cohort consists of students who make application in the spring and are admitted in the fall.
-The students complete their application in the spring of their sophomore year and begin nursing classes in the fall semester of their junior year.
-The students who are admitted in the fall cohort will complete the program in four semesters (fall, spring, fall, spring).
-For the fall cohort admission cycle, all application materials, including official transcripts of all courses completed at universities other than Idaho State University, and a $50 non-refundable application fee, must be submitted to the School of Nursing in mid March.
-The fall cohort will be notified if they have been accepted to the program by mid April.
+FALL COHORT: The fall cohort consists of students who apply in the spring and are admitted to start in the fall.
+The students admitted in the fall cohort will complete the program in four semesters (fall, spring, fall, spring).
+For the fall cohort admission cycle, all application materials, including official transcripts of all courses completed at universities other than Idaho State University and a $50 non-refundable application fee, must be submitted to the School of Nursing in mid-March.
+The fall cohort will be notified by mid-April if they have been accepted to the program.

 Application Process